japinli/leetcode/README.md

 [Day of the Week]: ./1185-Day.of.the.Week/
 [Minimum Absolute Difference]: ./1200-Minimum.Absolute.Difference/
 [Split a String in Balanced Strings]: ./1221-Split.a.String.in.Balanced.Strings/
+[Find Positive Integer Solution for a Given Equation]: ./1237-Find.Positive.Integer.Solution.for.a.Given.Equation/
 [Cells with Odd Values in a Matrix]: ./1252-Cells.with.Odd.Values.in.a.Matrix/
 [Minimum Time Visiting All Points]: ./1266-Minimum.Time.Visiting.All.Points/
 [Find Numbers with Even Number of Digits]: ./1295-Find.Numbers.with.Even.Number.of.Digits/